 Promotes discussion about religious studies topics through lectures and campus events.

 This club focuses on the culture of the BBoy/BGirl underground world and is open to all students.
 They showcase the culture at numerous campus events throughout the year.
 They have hosted Mount Jams, an event during which the club members battle with other clubs on campus.

-Caribbean Student Association (CSA)
+Caribbean Student Association (C.S.A.)

-The association celebrates the Mount’s students of Caribbean descent through programming around campus.
+This club celebrates the Mount’s students of Caribbean descent through programming around campus.

 The Cheerleaders are a talented group of Mount students who perform at home athletic games.
 They also program for the campus and host events to rally up Dolphin Pride.

 The CMSV Players are the Mount’s very own actors and actresses.
 They perform throughout the year across campus and host a main-stage show each year, along with numerous other performances.